PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:51:35
+Last updated: 2024-04-13 18:52:08
-Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon
+Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn